-- The SENDCO reports to governors annually to inform them about the progress of children with SEND; this report does not use names and confidentiality is maintained at all times.
-The head teacher also reports on pupil progress termly. - One Governor takes special responsibility for SEND and meets regularly with the SENDCO. - The SENDCO and senior leaders agree priorities for spending within the SEND budget with the overall aim of giving all children the support they need to make progress.
+- The Inclusion Manager reports to governors annually to inform them about the progress of children with SEND; this report does not use names and confidentiality is maintained at all times.
+The head teacher also reports on pupil progress termly, using anonymised information. - One Governor takes special responsibility for SEND and meets regularly with the Inclusion Manager. - The Inclusion Manager and senior leaders agree priorities for spending within the SEND budget with the overall aim of giving all children the support they need to make progress.